-Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available on the school website or from the school office on request.
+The complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
+Complaints are managed by senior staff, the head teacher and governors.
+An explanation of the complaints procedure is available on the school website or from the office.
 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.